xwp/engineering-best-practices/_includes/markdown/Structure.md

 <h3 id="modular-code">Modular Code</h3>

-Every project, whether a plugin a theme or a standalone library, should be coded to be reusable and modular.
+Every project-whether a plugin, a theme, or a standalone library—should be coded to be reusable and modular.
+The line between a theme and a plugin is often fuzzy in the WordPress community, but there should be a clear distinction between the two.

+#### Themes

+Themes should only handle presentation: templates, layouts, styles, and configuration (registering sidebars, menu locations, theme support, etc).

+Any site-specific configuration that isn't directly related to a theme should go into a site-specific plugin (e.g. a `mu-plugin`).
+This doesn't apply to sites on WordPress.com VIP, plugins are usually bundled with the theme and `mu-plugin`s aren't supported.

+Any theme dependencies on functionality plugins should be built with the use of `do_action()` or `apply_filters()`.
+Changing to the default theme should not trigger errors on a site; the theme can function when the functionality plugin is disabled, broken, or missing.
+Nor should disabling a functionality plugin - every piece of code should be decoupled and use standard WordPress paradigms (hooks) for interacting with one another.

+Any logic in the theme's `functions.php` should be simple and directly related to presentation; any other logic should be put into a plugin (e.g. post types, taxonomies, rewrite rules).

 #### Plugins

-If the code for a project is split off into a functionality plugin, it should be done in such a way that the theme can function when the functionality plugin is disabled, broken, or missing.
+A site's custom functionality should be provided by plugins.
+Plugins should be as generic and reusable as possible.
+Plugins should do one thing and do them well.

 Each plugin should operate within its own namespace, both in terms of code isolation and in terms of internationalization.

+Any site-specific configuration for a plugin should be added to a special `mu-plugin` that is specifically designated for this purpose.

+Plugins should be standalone yet extensible.
+Plugins should provide extension hooks that allow other plugins to build upon their functionality.
+As such, plugins can have dependencies, although they should not cause an error if activated without the dependent plugin being active.

+Plugins should have unit tests.

 Any functions the plugin exposes for use in a theme should be done so through actions and filters - the plugin should contain multiple calls to `add_filter()` and `add_action()` as the hooks themselves will be defined in the theme.

-#### Themes

- Any theme dependencies on functionality plugins should be built with the use of `do_action()` or `apply_filters()`.

-**In short,** changing to the default theme should not trigger errors on a site.
-Nor should disabling a functionality plugin - every piece of code should be decoupled and use standard WordPress paradigms (hooks) for interacting with one another.

 #### General Notes